Let’s debunk some common myths about alternative holistic pet care, and learn how to find a vet that wont break the bank.

 Myth #3: Holistic care is wacky

 It’s true that new things can sometimes appear “different” or “wacky”.
 But it’s also true that some of these therapies are now mainstream, such as nutritional supplementation, acupuncture, chiropractic and herbal therapy.
 Other therapies such as homeopathy might appear “wacky” when first studied, but it’s only because this discipline looks at health and disease from a totally different perspective.
-Careful study and questioning of different holistic disciplines can usually allow you to determine which therapies seem logical and which ones seem “far out”.
+The same is true when studying an Eastern or Chinese approach to health and disease.
+However, careful study and questioning of different holistic disciplines can usually allow you to determine which therapies seem logical and which ones seem “far out”.

 Myth #4: Holistic care requires too much effort